Vision & Mission

 The history of the agency is rich in its tradition of community support and collaborations.
 Partnerships with the United Way, the County and the State date back to 1922, when the Community Chest, later to be know as United Way, contributed $2,395 to Catholic Charities.
 In 1932 the agency administered $5,726 in County funds and $962 in State funds.
 These early donations and contracts mark the beginning of a journey of service which continues today.

-For nearly 100 years and under five different names—Catholic Welfare Bureau, Catholic Casework Bureau, Catholic Family Services, Consortium of Catholic Charities, Catholic Community Services—Catholic Charities has maintained its tradition of response to the poor, community leadership and unwavering service.
+For over 100 years and under five different names—Catholic Welfare Bureau, Catholic Casework Bureau, Catholic Family Services, Consortium of Catholic Charities, Catholic Community Services — Catholic Charities has maintained its tradition of response to the poor, community leadership and unwavering service.

 During the Great Depression, Catholic Charities was among the first to respond to the needs in the community.
 Throughout World War II and the Korean War, Catholic Charities devoted much of its effort to the placement of children left orphans as a result of the wars.
 In the 1970’s Catholic Charities played a key role in the resettlement of thousands of Vietnamese refugees.

 Since the establishment of the Diocese of San Diego in 1936, the role of Catholic Charities has been to provide social welfare programs, witness to the scriptural values of mercy and justice, and advocate for the poor and vulnerable within the diocese.
 Catholic Charities, while evolving over the past 100 plus years, has remained faithful to its original mandate: assist the child, the family, the immigrant, and the marginalized.
 In this new millennium and beyond, our role as the caretakers of the Catholic Charities tradition and creators of new opportunities and service in the community will be judged not by the size of the budget, or the number of programs, but by fidelity to the mission.